Translate

 The Palatine Hill

 Atop the Palatine Hill are the remains of an ancient temple, presumably dedicated to Jupiter Stator.
 This temple was the site of Cicero’s first oration against Cataline in 63 BC.
-Around the niches, there are remnants of mosaics, and above the niche … Continue reading
+Around the niches, there are remnants of mosaics, and above … Continue reading

 The Farnese Gardens

 The Palatine Hill overlooks the Roman Forum.
 The buildings of the Farnese Gardens can be seen from the Forum itself, and the approach to the Palatine Hill is through these buildings.
-The Farnese Gardens were constructed as a summer residence for … Continue reading
+The Farnese Gardens were constructed as a summer residence … Continue reading

 The Roman Forum – Part 6